• Share this on:

 There are more than 200 environmental labels active in Europe, but not all of them are reliable in measuring environmental impact.
 Some companies even use non-reliable labels on purpose to give a false impression to consumers about their positive environmental impact.
 This unethical behaviour is called 'greenwashing'.
 In order to prevent greenwashing and to harmonise voluntary green claims, the European Commission published a proposal for a Directive on Green Claims in March 2023.

 According to the new proposal, a green claim must be based on recognised scientific evidence, use accurate information, and take into account relevant international standards.
-Some of the most popular labels are Eco Score (based on Product Environmental Footprint (PEF) data), Eco Impact (methodology not published), Planet Score (a complex algorithm including PEF), Enviro Score (based on PEF) and Foundation Earth (based on PEF with some deviations).
+Some of the most popular labels are Eco Score (based on Product Environmental Footprint (PEF) data), Eco Impact (based on PEF with some deviations), Planet Score (a complex algorithm including PEF) and Enviro Score (based on PEF).

 The product environmental footprint methodology proposed by the EU is not fully adjusted to food production.
 In order to make methodology more suitable for food, the European Commission is working on a framework law on 'sustainable food systems' (including sustainability labelling).
 This piece of legislation is planned for Q3 2023.